buennerbernd/fhem/KLF200/2.0/README.md

 * Set and read limitations
 * Evaluate the rain sensor of Velux window openers

-Because of FHEM supports MQTT, this module might be also usefull for other house automation systems.
+Because of FHEM supports MQTT, this module might be also useful for other house automation systems.

 KLF200 API documentation and firmware download: https://www.velux.com/api/klf200